 And of course, I couldn’t not mention that Sussex Exclusive won the prize draw of an Afternoon Tea box!
 Thank you to NFU Mutual Pulborough and Piglets Pantry.
 Based in Worthing, Piglets Pantry were known for their hand-filled pies, handmade sausage rolls, cakes and biscuits, but like many others, during the pandemic, they had to diversify!
 Cue Afternoon Tea and wow, what a treat.
 Home-made scotch eggs, quiche and sausage rolls, followed by scones, cream and jam and cake … lashings of cake!

 It was great to see so many local producers bouncing back from lockdown and the pandemic and it’s even better to see their passion and care about what they do.
 The moral, if any, of this week’s event is that now, more than ever before, we need to get behind our local producers and support them.
 It tastes better that way and really helps make our county a better place!
 But for now, please pass the Gaviscon.

-The 2021 heroes of Sussex food and drink
+The 2021 heroes of the Sussex food and drink awards

 Sussex Food Producer of the Year, sponsored by Southern Co-op

 GRAND FINALISTS: Bangers Galore, Horsham, West Sussex; and The Sussex Biltong Co, Balcombe, West Sussex

 Sussex Drink Producer of the Year, sponsored by Natural PR